 You will also receive the LWC logo to use, please link it back to www.europeanguitarbuilders.com

-We will mail you a LWC certificate.
+We will mail you a LWC registration sheet, which you can use when you display your instrument.